brucemack/brucemack.github.io/ampersand/index.md

 If we assume that each voice frame is around 320 bytes (between 160 bytes for 8K uLaw  and 640 byes for 16K SLIN), and assume 128 listeners, that means that we're pushing about 40K of data in each 20ms interval.
-And if we assume all of this happens 50 time per second, we end up with a network load of around 16 Mbs, which seems reasonable in the modern world.
+And if we assume all of this happens 50 time per second, we end up with a network load of around 16 Mbs which seems reasonable in the modern world.

 # Software Architecture